sjwsl/Cryptography1/Notes/Cryptography.md

 If $k_1=k_2=k_3$, then $E(k_1,D(k_2,E(k_3,m)))=E(k_1,m)$.
 We can implement naive DES with circuits that implement 3DES.

 - Why not Doubyle-DES?
-With 112-bits key, Double-DES has easy attack in $2^{57}$ that is just 2 times slower than DES attack and no additional security is provided.
-I will cover this attack in detail soon.
+With 112-bits key, Double-DES has easy attack in $2^{63}$ time and is not enough to resist exhaustive search.
+This attack will be covered in detail soon.

 ##### Method 2: DESX